eileengarip/drawing_SVGs_with_DFT/README.md

 This project takes an SVG image, extracts its path data, samples the path into a sequence of evenly spaced points, and then uses a Discrete Fourier Transform (DFT) to reconstruct the shape using rotating circles, also known as epicycles.

-This workflow is inspired by the YouTube video“But what is a Fourier series?
-From heat flow to drawing with circles (DE4)”, which demonstrates how Fourier series can describe closed curves.
+This workflow is inspired by the YouTube video: “But what is a Fourier series?
+From heat flow to drawing with circles (DE4)”.
+The video demonstrates how Fourier series can describe closed curves.

 The result is a fully animated Fourier reconstruction of any SVG outline.
-You can choose any simple SVG by loading a different SVG in the code.
+You can choose any simple SVG by loading a different SVG_PATH.
+Here, we use the math-pi SVG.

 Project Goals
 - Convert an SVG path (with lines and Bézier curves) into sampled coordinate points.